 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This help guarantee that the work is done properly using current installation best practices.
+Confirm that your solar installer is properly licensed.
+This ensures that the work is done properly using the most up-to-date installation methods.
 In Louisiana, contractors can earn a solar energy endorsement or classification, on their contracting license.
-To do this, they need to obtain electrical, mechanical, or building endorsements first, then take an exam or prove their certification with North American Board of Certified Energy Practitioners (NABCEP).
+To do this, they need to obtain electrical, mechanical, or building endorsements first, then pass a test or submit a copy of their certification with North American Board of Certified Energy Practitioners (NABCEP).

-Check review sites like Google Reviews, the Better Business Bureau (BBB), and TrustPilot to see feedback from past customers on local solar companies.
-Detailed reviews can help you evaluate a company's reliability and customer service.
-Use caution with companies that have very few reviews or mostly negative ones.
+Check the Better Business Bureau (BBB), Google Reviews, TrustPilot, and other review sites to see what past customers are saying about local solar companies.
+Detailed reviews on these platforms can help you assess a provider's trustworthiness and customer service.
+Be wary of companies with few or mainly poor reviews.

 Top-notch solar installations should have strong workmanship and performance guarantees.
 A workmanship warranty covers installation issues, such as poor wiring, cracks in the panels, or poor alignment.
 A performance guarantee ensures a minimum energy output.
 Comprehensive guarantees show that a solar company believes in its work.